michalo482/min-max-heap/README.md

 ## Getting Started

-Getting started with building the project is easy.
-Simply open the project in Visual Studio 2017 or later and launch the debugger to begin running all tests associated with the project.
-This project was written in pure C++ with no additional runtime dependencies.
-The only dependency used by this project is the testing framework [Catch](https://github.com/catchorg/Catch2) which is included in this repository as a single header.
+This project was created with Visual Studio 2017 and built using MSBuild.
+Although it was written in pure C++ using only the standard library and the testing framework testing framework Catch, it has still yet to be verified on plaforms other than Windows.

 ## Usage